rbontekoe/BAWJ/docs/src/chapter2.md

 # 2. Setup the Development Environment

-In this chapter you learn to create your development environment based on Ubuntu 20.04.
+In this chapter, you learn to create your development environment based on Ubuntu 20.04 and Julia version 1.5.

 ### Contents